 The final stage of our spelling curriculum is to apply and assess.
 Pupils in Years 2 - Year 6 complete a weekly spelling test on the set words they have been learning that week.
 Teachers also monitor pupil's spellings in their writing work, addressing misconceptions and errors, as well as assessing independent application and their understanding.
+'In margin marking' identifies where a spelling mistake has been made on a particular line and children are encouraged to identify and check possible errors using a dictionary.
+Where children require more direct support the specific error may be underlined to draw attention to the specific word.
+Teachers will use their professional judgement as to how many words are identified and the nature of the error; for instance if a child as a number of spelling mistakes the teacher will identify words that children should be able to spell commensurate with the child's age and ability and will be cautious in identifying too many errors as this could overwhelm children and prevent children from attempting the use of ambitious words in their writing.
 In addition, we use half-termly, and an end-of-year test, to support our teacher assessments in Grammar, Punctuation and Spelling.

 In Read Write Inc., pupils are expected to use the 'Fred Finger' strategy to spell words in their independent writing.
-Pupils will be able to demonstrate in their writing phonetically accurate spelling and/or plausible attempts in line with their current sound knowledge
+Pupils will be able to demonstrate in their writing phonetically accurate spelling and/or plausible attempts in line with their current sound knowledge.